-Walkinshaw Andretti United, now in its second year of operation, was born from three iconic organisations in world motorsport, Walkinshaw Racing, Andretti Autosport, and United Autosports and in 2019 will race two ZB Commodores under the banner of Mobil 1 Racing.
+Walkinshaw Andretti United, now in its third year of operation, was born from three iconic organisations in world motorsport, Walkinshaw Racing, Andretti Autosport, and United Autosports and in 2020 will race two ZB Commodores with Chaz Mostert and Bryce Fullwood joining the stable.

 The team experienced heightened success in 2018 with six podiums along with a special victory at the Australia F1 Grand Prix round with Scott Pye picking up his maiden Supercars win.